 Pokémon encounters are the same regardless of whether you go for the free or premium reward track, but differ according to your Rank.
 If your playing the free reward track, then you're guaranteed a Pokémon encounter after three wins, but, if you're on premium, then you only need one win to earn your encounter.

 The higher the rank, the wider the pool of possible encounters gets, with more rare creatures available.
-Here are the Pokémon encounter rewards which have been currently announced for Season 8:
+Here are the Pokémon encounter rewards which have been currently announced for the Interlude Season:

 If you reach rank 20, you're also guaranteed an encounter with the legendary Pokémon which is in five-star raids at the time you reach the Pokémon encounter reward.

 Guaranteed Pokémon encounters will always occur, even if you don't earn enough wins on that encounter specific rank.
-This means that if you haven't had your encounter with Machamp by the time you reach Rank 5 and then earn an encounter, you'll find yourself facing that Pokémon instead before Mienfoo.
+This means if you haven't had your encounter with Crobat by the time you reach Rank 20 and then earn an encounter, you'll have to face that Pokémon before Pikachu Libre.

-Once you've caught Machamp, you'll be able to catch Mienfoo during your next Pokémon encounter and this is the same all the guaranteed Pokémon encounters.
+Once you've caught Crobat, you'll be able to catch Pikachu Libre during your next Pokémon encounter and this is the same all the guaranteed Pokémon encounters.

 Other Pokémon Go Battle League rewards

-In Season 8, you'll receive the Pikachu Libre avatar items when you reach Rank 5.
+In the Interlude Season, you'll receive the Pikachu Libre avatar items when you reach Rank 3.

 Remember - your ranking will reset at the end of every season, so, if a certain reward has caught your eye, make sure you get it this season or else you risk missing it!